GAM-team/GAM/wiki/Vault-Takeout.md

 * `includerooms False` - Do not include rooms, this is the default
 * `includerooms True` - Include rooms

-For a hold with `corpus voice` you can specify the data covered by the hold:
+For a hold with `corpus voice` you can specify the data covered by the hold, multiple values are allowed.:
 * `covereddata calllogs` - Call logs
 * `covereddata textmessages` - Voice text messages
 * `covereddata voicemail` - Voicemail